DiamondLightSource/blueapi/docs/how-to/configure-logging.md

 In this instance, the difference between enabling and disabling graylog in BlueAPI's configuration, is that fluentd only fowards plaintext logs, while BlueAPI's native graylog produces structured data with rich metadata included.

-# Were to Find Logs
+# Where to Find Logs

 By default logs can be found wherever your stdout is.